-Sensory efficiency skills includes instruction in the use of residual vision, hearing and other senses including use of tactual, gustatory, and olfactory input to identify one's personal possessions, or use hearing and other senses to identify people.
+Sensory efficiency skills include instruction in the use of residual vision, hearing and other senses including use of tactual, gustatory, and olfactory input to identify one's personal possessions or use hearing and other senses to identify people.
 Areas the student may need instruction in or consultation in include maximizing their use of vision, developing gross motor skills, developing fine motor skills, developing strength, stamina, and endurance in legs, arms, and hands, identifying textures tactually and underfoot, identifying kinesthetic and proprioceptive sources and identifying olfactory sources.

 This page provides an overview of skills for visual efficiency.
-These include visually attending, tracking, shift of gaze, scanning, visual discrimination, visual motor and visual closure.
+These include visually attending, tracking, shift of gaze, scanning, visual discrimination, visual motor, and visual closure.

 Visual attending skills are important skills in laying a foundation for all other vision skills.
 This page provides suggestions and strategies for helping students visually attend and scan.

-Visual tracking skills skills will help a student read as well as prepare them for safe and efficient travel.
+Visual tracking skills will help a student read as well as prepare them for safe and efficient travel.
 This page provides suggestions for encouraging students to use their vision to the highest extent possible.

 Visual discrimination is the ability to recognize details in visual images.
 It allows students to identify and recognize the likeness and differences of shapes/forms, colors and position of objects, people, and printed materials.
 This page provides visual discrimination activities.